What Can You Give?

 There are a number of ways to structure a gift of real estate, each with its own advantages.
 For example, some gifts may be set up to provide an income stream.
 Real estate gifts can be made in the form of undeveloped property, a personal residence or farm, rental property, or commercial property.
 The owner of the property may be entitled to an income tax deduction based on the appraised value of the property.

 The donor must submit a copy of a qualified appraisal with his/her income tax return for the year of the gift.
-Also, IRS Form 8283 must be submitted and signed by Wharton acknowledging receipt of the gift.
-The University of Pennsylvania carefully examines each piece of real estate prior to its acceptance as a gift in order to ensure its usefulness to the University.
+Also, IRS Form 8283 must be submitted and signed by the University acknowledging receipt of the gift.
+The University carefully evaluates each potential gift of real estate, and the many ways we can structure a gift to meet your needs, on a case by case basis.

 Real estate gifts take a number of steps to complete.
 Contact the Wharton early in your planning to facilitate the efficient gathering of information.